 9. Login using the config user name and password as “admin” and send a “reboot” command.

 10. LED D2 will turn off and you can see the Config details in the terminal.

 Please use this feature only for recovering the User name / Password.
 This action will reset User Name, Password, Device ID and also other settings.
 After reset, the board can be accessed using the default User name and Password.

 The factory default settings will be as below table.

 |MAC0 to MAC9||FF FF FF FF FF FF|

 3.Configure 32 Channel Ethernet Relay

 NB: By default, the module is configured with factory settings.
-For the login to USB configuration settings user need to send s reboot command from telnet or do a factory reset.
+For the login, to USB configuration settings users need to send s reboot command from telnet or do a factory reset.